 Cabbage also contains small amounts of other micronutrients, including vitamin A, iron, and riboflavin.

-As you can see in the list above, it is rich in vitamin B6 and folate, both of which are essential for many important processes in the body, including energy metabolism and the normal functioning of the nervous system.
+As you can see in the list above, it is rich in vitamin B6 and folate, both of which are essential for many important processes in the body, including energy metabolism and the nervous system's normal functioning.

 Antioxidants protect the body from damage caused by free radicals.
 Free radicals are molecules that have an odd number of electrons, making them unstable.
 When their levels become too high, they can damage your cells.